baby talk

 • Give your baby soft, non-choking hazardous objects to mouth and explore.

 • Take a hike!
-At this point, your little sidekick can begin to appreciate the natural world and all the new sights, smells, and sounds it has to offer.
+At this point, your little sidekick has reached another milestone and can begin to appreciate the natural world and all the new sights, smells, and sounds it has to offer.

 During the ninth month, your baby's gross and fine motor skills continue to develop.
 Many babies will start to crawl during this period.
 Your baby may also: